jchrszcz/gemmR/README.md

 **Bug Note**

-On 07/22/2013, we implemented a bugfix that allows the code to be compiled on Windows and Mac OS X. You can now install the gemmR2 package by downloading `gemmR2_1.0.tar.gz`, including it in your working directory, and running:
+On 07/22/2013, we implemented a bugfix that allows the code to be compiled on Windows and Mac OS X. You can now install the gemmR package by downloading the `.tar.gz` file in this repository, including it in your working directory, and running:

-`install.packages("gemmR2_1.0.tar.gz", repos = NULL, type = "source")`
+`install.packages("gemmR_0.1.tar.gz", repos = NULL, type = "source")`

 **Licensing Note**